 Most true ferns are safe for cats, even if they ingest them.
 The ASPCA has a list of true ferns:

-These ferns are harmless to cats, but it’s best to avoid your cat eating large amounts.
-If your cat eats too much of these ferns, it can get digestive upset.
+These ferns are harmless to cats, but it’s best to avoid your cat regularly nibbling on these plants.
+If your cat ingests too much of these ferns, they can get digestive upset.
 This will be unpleasant, but unlikely to cause any long-term issues or death in healthy felines.

-The leaves of the asparagus fern are toxic on their own, and the berries can cause digestive upset, diarrhea, and vomiting.
-Prolonged exposure can cause severe skin inflammation.
+The leaves of the asparagus fern are toxic on their own; they can cause contact dermatitis.
+The berries can cause digestive upset, diarrhea, and vomiting.
+Some other toxic fern-like plants include bracken ferns, hemlock, and foxtail ferns.

 Signs of Fern Toxicity in Cats